msroot/fororo/readme.txt

 John:

-- General design
+* General design
-- Design and Implementation of all database classes and chat class
+* Design and Implementation of all database classes and chat class
-- Database Test Classes
+* Database Test Classes

 Eduardo:

-- General design
+* General design
-- Design And Implementation of the GUI
+* Design And Implementation of the GUI

 Victor:

-- General design
+* General design
-- Design and Implementation of Forum and ForumClient classes and Interfaces
+* Design and Implementation of Forum and ForumClient classes and Interfaces
-- Forum Test Classes
+* Forum Test Classes

 ################################################################################

 FUNCTIONALITY ACHIEVED

-- The software performs all the basic functionality requested plus:
+* The software performs all the basic functionality requested plus:
-- Allow message replies
+* Allow message replies
-- Allow admins to modify the welcome message
+* Allow admins to modify the welcome message

+KNOWN BUGS

+* There is an issue with sql: there can not be any quote (') char in the anywhare Thread, Topic, User, Welcome message.

 ################################################################################